 Canning season is upon us and at Noshing With The Nolands we are busy all season preserving summer’s bounty.
 This year we decided to make a Strawberry Rhubarb Jam recipe to enjoy.
-This flavor combination can’t be beat with sweet strawberries and tart rhubarb.
+This flavor combination can’t be beaten with sweet strawberries and tart rhubarb.

 We enjoyed making this jam and with only 4 ingredients and no pectin, it couldn’t have been easier.
 We had already made a No-Pectin Raspberry Jam and Blueberry Rhubarb Jam using this method and it turned out great or try our Blackberry Freezer Jam or Peach Freezer Jam too.
 Let us explore the world of jam-making with you.

 Helpful Items for This Recipe

 This post contains affiliate links.
 As an Amazon Associate, I earn a small portion from qualifying purchases at no extra charge for you.

 - fresh strawberries